yangyi-shen/yangyi-shen/README.md

 - I speak English, Chinese, and Portuguese.
 - I like drawing, piano, Taekwondo, BJJ and most of all programming.
 - I mainly do frontend development in Vue
-- Feek free to say hi to me with an email!
+- Feel free to say hi to me with an email!

 ## Skills